 |Total time||125 minutes (including 5 minutes between each station)|

-These are known as the “physical examination” stations.
+These are known as the “physical examination” encounters.
 The emphasis in these stations is on the:

 - demonstration of a comprehensive and correct physical examination technique

 - ability to construct a differential diagnosis

 - ability to suggest sensible and appropriate treatment and investigation plans